jorritmusto/DIS18_Projekektarbeit_Gruppe1/README.md

 ### create_items_genes.py

-This task creates the quickstatments for gene items and stores them into data/quickstatements/genes.
+This task creates the quickstatements for gene items and stores them into data/quickstatements/genes.
 As label the locus_tag is used.
 The description is provided by the "Product" column of our input excel.
 Moreover, the gene length is added.
-An example of a statment is:
+An example of a statement is:
 < b0001 > (thr operon leader peptide) < is instance of > < qid for Gene > < has length > < 66 >

 ### create_items_tss.py

-This task creates the quickstatments for tss items and stores them into data/quickstatments/tss.
+This task creates the quickstaetments for tss items and stores them into data/quickstatments/tss.
 As label a combination of the position and the strand is used, which is also written in the description.
 Moreover it adds information on:
 * position
 * strand
 * qid of the gene it relates to
 * qid under which condition it was detected

-An example of a statment is:
+An example of a statement is:
-< 38_+ > (Transcription Start Site: Label was assembled by the the position and strand of the TSS)
+< 38_+ > (Transcription Start Site: Label was assembled by the position and strand of the TSS)
 < is instance of > < qid for TSS > < has position > < 38 > < is on strand > < + > < relates to > < qid of gene >
 < detected under condition > < qid of condition >